 - Our high school advisors will meet with you to help make sure your student is on track for graduation.

 See Diploma Requirements.

-- SMIC Academy has its own school code for ACT, SAT, AP, and DukeTIP.
+- SMIC Academy has its own school code for ACT, SAT, AP, and CLEP.

-- We have a Dual Enrollment agreement with Jefferson State Community College, which allows high schoolers to use selected JSCC courses to fulfill high school graduation requirements.
+- We can make a Dual Enrollment agreement with most colleges, which allows high schoolers to use courses to fulfill high school graduation requirements.
 We offer 0.5 credits per approved 100-level course.